-You have completed the Exploring Our National Parks 2024 Training Module.
+You have completed the Curiosity and the Cat 2025 Training Module.
 You are well on your way to becoming a CACFP Child Nutrition Professional.

 How to Earn Your CACFP Certification

 REQUIREMENTS REVIEW

 Review the requirements of the certification.
 Determine whether or not you meet the requirements needed to qualify for the CCNP certification category.